 The chalet’s position in the heart of the valley gives a huge variety of walks to start right from your door.

-Here are just a few favourites to get you started – there are walking guides at the chalet which you are welcome to borrow, with more detail as well as safety information.
+Here are just a few favourites to get you started.
+This page is purely for information and inspiration – accurate maps are widely available online.
+There are walking guides at the chalet which you are welcome to borrow, with more detail as well as safety information.
 We also have a page on mountain walking safety here with suggested equipment list and photos.

 Les Bois circuit

 Starting from the chalet, almost level and suitable for pushchairs, this circuit takes you through the delightful hamlet of Les Bois, with its appealing chalets and gardens.
 Stop off here at the captivating Hotel La Prairie for drinks and crêpes beneath the shady pergolas, before winding on through the woods to Les Tines.
 If it’s open, peep into the tiny church here, to admire the beautifully painted interior before crossing the bridge at the old sawmills and strolling back beside the river as the sun filters through the pines.
 About an hour, though you can extend or cut short as you like.

 About an hour’s walk starting from the door.
 The terrace of Chalet Floria is a lovely place to look over the valley.
 You can see the flag above the restaurant from the chalet.

 Le Chapeau is a 45 minute walk up from Le Lavancher (about 10-15 minute’s drive, park around Chalets de Philippe).
 A wonderful place for lunch, coffee and cake, or a magical candlelit dinner on reservation.